 The Goshen College social work program is accredited by the Council on Social Work Education and has, as its primary objective, the preparation of students for professional social work practice.
-Students are also prepared for graduate social work education and receive advanced standing in many graduate social work programs.
+Students are also prepared for graduate social work education and receive advanced standing in many Master of Social Work programs.

 Social Work: two tracks

 The social work program has both a four-year bachelor of arts track (described earlier in this catalog) and a 20-month bachelor of science degree completion track.
+Both tracks follow the same social work curriculum.
 Students who start college immediately after graduating from high school follow the four-year track and earn a B.A. in social work.
 Students who have graduated with an associate degree in human services and have related work experience follow the degree completion track, earning a B.S. in social work.
 The program outcomes for graduates are the same for students enrolled in either track.

 Social work is a professional program that requires an admission process separate from admission to the college.
 Students apply for admission to the social work education program during SoWk 322, Social Welfare Policy & Program I, the first social work course taken in the degree completion program.
 Written applications are accepted in December each year.
 Admission criteria include academic and personal qualifications with a value orientation necessary for the professional practice of social work.
 The admission process is directed toward furthering students’ personal growth as they explore vocational interests and abilities.
 Specific information about criteria and process is found in the Social Work Student Handbook.
 This may be obtained from the director of social work education.